Helpful Gardening Tips

 Hardy Planting Zone – The American elm (Ulmus Americana) tree can be planted in the USDA Plant Hardiness Zones 3 through 9.
 This covers almost all of the United States into Canada.

-Bloom Season – American elms start to bloom in early spring and drop their leaves in the fall and winter.
+Bloom Season – American elms start to bloom early and drop their leaves in the fall and winter.

 Bloom Color – They have dark green leaves higher up in the tree to lighter green below.

-Height at Maturity – American elms can get to a height of 65’ to as high as 90’ and taller.
+Height at Maturity – American elms can get to 65’ to as high as 90’ and taller.

 Soil Type Preferred – They prefer rich soils that are moist and well-drained.
 American elms can adapt to a wide range of soil types and pH levels.